ramon-astudillo/vimbox/ROADMAP.md

     - `CloudBlaze`
     - `evernote`

+* Replace deprecated pycrypto by pycryptodome, see
+    - see https://github.com/dlitz/pycrypto/issues/173
+    - see https://github.com/Legrandin/pycryptodome

 * Input pipes `cat mylog | vimbox pipe -f /logs/mylog`
     - needs Programatic edit operations

 * Programatic edit operations

+* Update autocomplete from vimbox after new register (instead of `source`)
+    - [x] update function with submodule
+    * update command

-* automerge: append or insert can be done with no human intervention
+- [ ] automerge: append or insert can be done with no human intervention

-- [ ] Fix can not create encripted files at top level in dropbox
+    - For append
+        - len(modified) > len(original)
+        - modified[:len(original)] == original
+    - For insert
+        - len(modified) > len(original)
+        - Linear search over len(modified) + len(original)

 - [ ] Fix viewing files but not editing them does not trigger delete locally
 - [ ] Fix virtualenv not storing the files inside it

-- [ ] Fix undeleted local files conflict when creating folders of same name
+- [ ] Fix creating files with same name as folders

-- [ ] Update autocomplete from vimbox after new register (instead of `source`)
-    - [x] update function with submodule
-    - [ ] update command

-- [ ] Replace deprecated pycrypto by pycryptodome, see
-    - see https://github.com/dlitz/pycrypto/issues/173
-    - see https://github.com/Legrandin/pycryptodome
+    - api-error not indicative enough

 - [ ] Support local encryption `vim -x` with `vimbox -x`
     - Should imply using the auto-encryption token

-- [ ] Auto encryption token on vimbox creation
+- [ ] auto-encryption token created on vimbox setup
     - Should be used if password left empty when decrypting
+- [ ] Upgrade handling of encrypted files
+    - [ ] Move encripted files
+    - [ ] Fix collision of hashed and unhashed names when moving files

-- [ ] Fix creating files with same name as folders (api-error not indicative enough)
+    - [ ] Fix can not create encripted files at top level in dropbox
+    - hash only file name, rather than path?

 ### v0.3.1